vincent-lg/spectral-technical-assessment/README.md

 4. Test and adjustment

-    At this point I tooik some time to create automated testing.
+    At this point I took some time to create automated testing.
     Sometimes, I create tests just after writing down documentation, in a more Test-Driven-Development approach.
 I have worked with a Behavior-Driven-Development approach where test were written by